2025 - 2026 Tryouts are approaching fast! Find out what you need to do NOW!

 Physical fitness

-Performance / Effort / Desire / Attitude / Hustle in prior games and practices
+Attendance at, as well as performance / effort / desire / attitude / hustle in prior games and practices

-In-game situations (i.e., score, formation, opponents strengths and weaknesses, etc.)
+In-game situations (i.e., score, current lineup, opponents strengths and weaknesses, etc.)

 Players are encouraged to speak with their head coach before or after practices with questions on playing time.